-The Gila Community College District creates and continuously improves affordable, accessible, effective, and safe learning environments for the lifelong educational needs of the diverse communities we serve.
-Our campuses fulfill this mission through:
+The Gila County Provisional Community College District (GCPCCD), in association with EAC, creates and continuously improves affordable, accessible, effective, and safe learning environments for the lifelong educational needs of the diverse communities we serve.
+Our district fulfills this mission through:

 - University Transfer Education

 - Developmental Education

 - Workforce Development

-- · Continuing Education
+- Continuing Education

 - Community Education

 - Community Services

 - Cultural Activities

 - Economic Stimulation Activities

 - Adult Literacy Activities

-The College is dedicated to providing individual attention and assessment as well as instructional and developmental courses to ensure that each student has access to the skills needed to achieve academic success.
+GCPCCD, in association with EAC, is dedicated to providing individual attention and assessment as well as instructional and developmental courses to ensure that each student has access to the skills needed to achieve academic success.
 As a leading partner in community development, we contribute to the advancement of individual, social, economic and cultural interests in the region.
 We measure our success in fulfilling our mission by:

-- Student enrollment - The academic success of our students - · Community response to our program offerings - The degree to which we satisfy the needs of community business/industry for skilled workforce
+- · Student enrollment - The academic success of our students - Community response to our program offerings - The degree to which we satisfy the needs of community business/industry for skilled workforce